hattesen/awesome-electronics/README.md

 - [DipTrace](https://diptrace.com) - Quality Schematic Capture and PCB Design software with (pin and signal layer restricted) free version.
 - [LibrePCB](https://librepcb.org/) - A new, powerful and intuitive EDA tool for everyone, cross-platform and GNU GPLv3.
 - [Horizon EDA](https://github.com/horizon-eda/horizon) - A free and open source EDA tool with the focus on shortcut operation.
+- [EasyEDA](https://easyeda.com/) - Easy to use with browser-based as well as cross-platform app versions.
+Access to [JLCPCB](https://jlcpcb.com/parts) and [LCSC](https://www.lcsc.com/products) massive parts catalog with symbols, footprints and 3D models.

 ## CAD Specific